rossboast/GHCopilotHoL/workshops/github-copilot/workshop.md

 > Can you propose a fix?
 ```

-When you have the fix in the code you choose to **copy it or inject it directy in the file** by hovering the code block in the chat and selecting the right option on the top left.
+When you have the fix in the code you choose to **copy it or inject it directly in the file** by hovering the code block in the chat and selecting the right option on the top left.

 ### Debug with Copilot *